 Related to the above discussion, a terrifying reality is that there surely are variables relevant to the phenomenon under investigation that were not measured and, therefore, entirely missing.
 I say this is ``terrifying'' because ignoring the unmeasured variables implies that there's always a risk of getting trapped by Simpson's paradox---where the inference would be entirely different had the unmeasured variable been considered in the analysis.
 In principle, an imprecise model can accommodate such cases by, say, considering simultaneously all the joint distributions for measured and unmeasured variables that are compatible with the posited model for the measured variables.
 I'm not suggesting this as a practical strategy, however, because one can quickly get deep into the ``what if'' rabbit hole and end up unable to do anything with the data that were collected.

-I've focused here on imprecise statistical models that result from imprecision in the data itself, i.e., coarse or missing data.
+I've focused here on imprecise statistical models that result from imprecision in the data itself.
 But that's not the only way that imprecision in the model might appear.
 For example, one might posit a (parametric) neighborhood model to achieve a certain degree of robustness to model misspecification bias.
-This might be an attractive and perhaps computationally simpler alternative to the non- or semi-parametric approaches described in Section~\ref{S:semi} above that achieve this flexibility by basically identifying the statistical model itself as the parameter.
+This might be an attractive and perhaps a computationally simpler alternative to non-parametric approaches that achieve this flexibility by identifying the statistical model as the parameter.